Community connections is a service available through the NDIS.

 When we say ‘we’, we mean the NDIA.

-When we say ‘participant’, we mean a NDIS participant who has met the NDIS eligibility requirements and has an NDIS plan and budget.
+When we say ‘participant’, we mean a NDIS participant who has met the NDIS eligibility requirements.